joeavanzato/differ/README.md

 The full_system_snapshot configuration file is shown below - this configuration tells differ to recursively snapshot the metadata for all files starting at C:\ with no restrictions on extensions and performing the SHA1 hash of each encountered file.
 CSV export is disabled by default.

-On a common personal system using a nearly-full 2 TB M.2 SSD, this type of scan will take approximately 10-15 minutes.
+On a common personal system using a nearly-full 2 TB M.2 SSD, this type of scan will take approximately 15-30 minutes depending on CPU availability.
 The type of disk drive and connection mechanism will greatly influence the speed of the snapshot due to the potential for increased read-times.
 I would recommend only snapshotting required directories and extensions when possible.

 ```json
 {